rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: What will it do on an empty array?

-ZB: Return an empty string (like it does now).
+ZB: Return an empty string (like it does now)

 AWB: The fact that is extending `toLocaleString` in places *should* be noted, but ...
 I guess I'm interested in the background of this feature in terms of its usefulness.
-Are there other internationzliation packages that have this thing.
+Are there other internationalization packages that have this thing.

 CP(??): Yeah, I can speak about that.
 We do have prior art.
 Java has an API for it.
 In terms of the user...
 You're seeing this in almost every social network when you have a list of people who like your tweet/facebook post, you have to list them based on the locale of the user.
 But we're saying for all your formatters, we need to have data to reliably list an array, the user would have to do this themselves.
 This just aligns with the existing formatters.

 ZB: It may sound redundant.
 The reason we want ListFormat is that we want to format lists.
-And JavaScript doens't have any support for any other kind of lists.
+And JavaScript doesn't have any support for any other kind of lists.
 In an effort to close the gap.
 It's any kind of list.

 WH: Why is weather measured in kilobits?